-Invoices will be mailed to preregistered students, and each student is responsible for the timely completion of his or her financial settlement.
+Each semester billing notification is sent to the student's Baylor email.
+Each student is responsible for the timely completion of his or her financial settlement.

-Financial settlement is not complete until the student contacts the Cashier's Office to confirm his or her registration or confirm his or her attendance online and acceptable payment arrangements are made.
+Financial settlement is not complete until the student confirms his or her registration or confirms his or her attendance online and acceptable payment arrangements are made.
 Schedules of students failing to do so will be cancelled.

-Please visit the Cashiers Office website for full details on financial settlement at www.baylor.edu/sfs/settlement.
+Please visit the Cashiers Office website for full details on financial settlement at www.baylor.edu/sfs/financial settlement.